-A letter of EncouragEment to the Amateur Ar-teest
+A letter of EncouragEment to the Beginning Ar-teest

 Success may happen overnight, but most likely, it’ll happen in small increasing amounts.
-I always wondered why many successful artists, illustrators and writers were older—in their 40s and 50s and 60s.
+Many successful artists, illustrators and writers are older—in their 40s and 50s and 60s.
 Over time it’s become clear to me—the successful ones are older because that’s how long it takes!

 Once you make the leap, then you just keep going.
 Fill your art with joy, and if and when you get to those points in life where joy is hard to find, fill your art with sorrow, tears, even rage if you have to.
 But DO THE WORK!!
 The work is the only way through.
 Make the time to create what you see in your head, even if your concepts sound silly, or the results aren’t what you were expecting.
 The journey will be easy sometimes, but it will also get extremely hard.
 You’ll have to jump moats, run through fire and tread water getting to where you want to go.
 Then, one day, you’ll look back and see that a long career has taken place, and that will be satisfying.

 Also, you may have been led to believe through loving relatives and well-meaning friends that one day, you will reach the top of the mountain and have all the riches in the world and life will be peachy and grand.
 You made it!
 End of the road.
 Done.
 Spoiler Alert: There is no summit.
 It doesn’t exist.
 There is always someone better than you at what you do.
 Sure, there are some real advantages to being a well-known artist and all the trimmings that come with it.
 Doors fling wide open for pitch meetings and conversations and networking.
 People treat you differently.
 But if the focus is on the CREATIVITY, where it should be, it does not get any easier.
-It is as challenging to stay focused and “in the boat” and creative as it was when I started.
+It is as challenging to stay focused and “in the boat” and creative as it was in the beginning of my career.
 A new idea is the hardest thing to create and nurture and sell.
-It is harder than ditch digging, and I have done both.
+It is harder than ditch digging.
+Trust me.